SAP/fundamental-styles/docs/pages/components/table.md

 {% include display-component.html component=table-responsive %}

-## Table with semantic row highlighting
+## Table With Semantic Row Highlighting
-Table rows support semantic cells highlighting.
-To achieve it there should be added cell with `fd-table__cell--status-indicator` class to every row.
-If there is a need to use semantic mode on any of cells, one of that modifiers should be used `--valid`, `--information`, `--error`, `--warning`
+To show that an item needs attention, you can show a highlight indicator next to the item.
+This can be achieved by passing the `fd-table__cell--status-indicator` class to each row.
+Other indicators such as semantic states and modes can be added using the `--valid`, `--information`, `--error`, `--warning`modifiers.

 {% capture table-highlight %}
 <table class="fd-table">